cyberjack256/NGSIEM-Log-Generator/README.md

 - Check service statuses if logs are not being generated or sent properly.
 - Verify configuration files for correct syntax and settings.

-## Contributing

-Contributions are welcome!
-Please fork the repository and submit a pull request with your improvements.

-## License

-This project is licensed under the MIT License.

----

-With this updated `README.md`, you provide a comprehensive guide that simplifies installation and setup while offering clear instructions for using and managing the NGSIEM Log Generator.